hortonworks/streamline/webservice/REST-Sample.md

 ### A sample use case

 Lets assume we want to process data from two separate data sources, DEVICE-A & DEVICE-B. The devices are pushing messages to a single kafa topic *kafa-topic-T1*.
-Lets say, we also have parsers (that implement the iotas *Parser* interface) for parsing the messages from these devices bundled into jar files.
+Lets say, we also have parsers (that implement the Streamline *Parser* interface) for parsing the messages from these devices bundled into jar files.

 1. First we need to add the data source details via the datasource create API.